conormacdonald55/personalblog/content/posts/2020-11-30-space-in-australia/index.md

 ---
 title: "Space in Australia?
 So what?"
-summary: "A surface level look at Adelaide's next major industry"
+summary: "A surface level look at Adelaide's next major industry."
 date: 2020-11-30
 draft: false
 description: "Space?
 So what?"